lezneklihp/dsend_project_4/README.md

 # Licensing, acknowledgements & references:<a name="Acknowledgements"></a>

+**Licensing**
 The data of the TreesCount!
 2015 Street Tree Census is licensed under `CC0: Public Domain`.
 See further information on [Kaggle](https://www.kaggle.com/new-york-city/ny-2015-street-tree-census-tree-data).
 Both this dataset as well as the [dataset on NYC's streets](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b) are publicy available via the NYC OpenData portal.

+**Acknowledgements**
 This is the final project of the Udacity Data Scientist for Enterprise Nanodegree.
 I therefore want to take the opportunity and thank Vodafone for supporting my participation in this course.
+Please feel free to work with the results of this project!

+**References**
 Mueller, A. C., & Guido, S. (2017). *Introduction to Machine Learning with Python*.
 O'Reilly.